MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 # Reliability in your IoT workload

 IoT workloads, like all workloads, have the potential to malfunction.
-The key reliability considerations for IoT workloads are how quickly you can detect changes and how quickly you can resume operations after an outage.
+The key reliability considerations for [well-architected IoT workloads](iot-overview.md) are how quickly you can detect changes and how quickly you can resume operations.

 IoT applications are often distributed at massive scale, and might operate over unreliable networks without persistent access or visibility into end-to-end data flows.
-Because of these qualities, you should design your IoT architecture with availability and resiliency in mind.
+Because of these factors, you should design your IoT architecture with availability and resiliency in mind.

 Building a reliable IoT solution requires careful consideration of devices, cloud services, and how they interact.
 The choices you make for device hardware, connectivity and protocols, and cloud services affect your solution's reliability requirements and capabilities.

+Well-architected IoT solutions implement the following reliability features:

+- Resilient devices design.
+- Safe, simple update procedures.
+- Observability across the solution.
+- High availability and disaster recovery (HA/DR) for critical components.
+- Capacity planning.

-A resilient IoT environment should include the following characteristics:
+Reliable IoT architectures include the following elements:

-- Resilient workload-specific architectures that build in redundancy.
+- Resilient workload-specific architectures that build in redundancy, including cross-region redundancies.
-- Cross-region redundancies.
+- Architectural modifications to meet service-level agreements (SLAs).
-- Service levels indicators (SLIs) and service-level objectives (SLOs) defined around observability.
+- Service levels indicators (SLIs) and service-level objectives (SLOs) based on observability.
-- Architecture modifications to meet service-level agreements (SLAs).
-- Integrated auditing, monitoring, and alerting beyond what cloud services natively provide.
+- Integrated auditing, monitoring, and alerting beyond what cloud services provide.
-- Critical maintenance and support pathways.
+- Reliable maintenance and support pathways.

-Follow these principles as you design your IoT solution for reliability:

-- Design devices for resiliency.
-- Establish safe practices for updates.
-- Establish observability across your IoT solution.
-- Implement high availability and disaster recovery (HA/DR) for critical components.
-- Plan for capacity.

-## Reliability in well-architected IoT workloads
+## Assess reliability in well-architected IoT workloads

-As described in the Azure Well-Architected Framework [Reliability design principles](/azure/architecture/framework/resiliency/principles), reliability is a subjective concept.
-The reliability of an application must reflect its business requirements.
+As described in the Azure Well-Architected Framework [reliability design principles](/azure/architecture/framework/resiliency/principles), the reliability of an application must reflect its business requirements.
 Make sure you understand the business requirements for your solution.

-To assess your IoT workload against the Well-Architected Framework Reliability pillar, complete the IoT workload Reliability questions in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
-After the assessment identifies key reliability recommendations for your solution, the current article can help you address the recommendations.
+To assess your IoT workload against the Well-Architected Framework Reliability pillar, complete the reliability questions for IoT workloads in the [Azure Well-Architected Review assessment](/assessments/?mode=pre-assessment&id=azure-architecture-review).
+After the assessment identifies key reliability recommendations for your IoT solution, use the following content to help implement the recommendations.

 ## Reliability in IoT architecture layers

-To design for reliability in an IoT solution, consider the foundational layers of your IoT architecture.
+Reliability in an IoT solution involves the following foundational IoT architecture layers.
 To achieve overall solution reliability, each layer should have acceptable levels of reliability.

 :::image type="content" source="media/architecture-layers.svg" alt-text="Diagram that shows the layers and cross-cutting activities in an IoT architecture." border="false":::

 ### Device and gateway layer

-As part of your overall IoT solution, design your devices to satisfy the uptime and availability requirements of your end-to-end solution.
+As part of your overall IoT solution, design your devices to satisfy your solution's end-to-end uptime and availability requirements.
 Devices and gateways come in many forms.
-Typically, IoT devices and gateways do data collection, supervisory control, and edge analytics.
+IoT devices and gateways can do data collection, supervisory control, and edge analytics.

-Data collection connects the device to sensors or subscribes it to telemetry from downstream systems, which the device then pushes to the cloud.
-The solution design should ensure reliable device management and reliable communications from the device to the cloud.
+- Data collection connects devices to sensors or subscribes them to telemetry from downstream systems, and pushes collected data to the cloud.
+IoT solution design should ensure reliable device management and reliable communications from the device to the cloud.

-Devices that provide supervisory control not only collect data to send to the cloud, but also take actions based in that data.
-Actions send data back to the machines or environment that the device can take supervisory actions on.
-The reliability of the application running on a supervisory control device is crucial.
+- Devices that provide supervisory control not only collect data to send to the cloud, but also take actions based on that data.
+Actions send data back to the machines or environment so the device can take supervisory actions.
+The reliability of the application running on a supervisory control device is critical.

 #### Device design

 Design and select IoT devices to function reliably in the expected operating conditions over their expected lifetimes.
 A reliable device should perform according to its hardware and software specifications, and any failure should be detected and managed through mitigation, repair, or replacement.
-Design for reliability, but also plan for failures.
+Design devices for reliability, but also plan for failures.

 #### Device lifecycle